 Monique’s doctoral work is funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) as a Doctoral Fellow alongside support from the Yale Center for the Study of Race, Indigeneity, and Transnational Migration (RITM) and the John Morton Blum Fellowship for Graduate Research in American History and Culture, among other sources.

 Alongside her dissertation research at Yale, Monique has worked as a Teaching Fellow in History, American Studies, Ethnicity, Race, & Migration, and History of Science and Medicine.

-Before beginning her studies at Yale University, she received her Bachelor of Arts (Honours) in History and Environmental Studies from the University of Victoria in 2014, and her Master of Arts from the Department of History and Classical Studies at McGill University in 2015.
+Before moving to the United States to begin her studies at Yale University, she received her Bachelor of Arts (Honours) in History and Environmental Studies from the University of Victoria in 2014, and her Master of Arts from the Department of History and Classical Studies at McGill University in 2015.

 For more information, please visit her website (https://mfulysses.weebly.com/).